It's Christmas in Canada: Plot

-South Park's citizens decide to act kindly towards the Broflovskis and agree to give them their Christmas gift money to help fund their trip to Canada in order to talk to the Prime Minister.
-However, they do not take their kids into account and their decision leaves the kids upset with the thought of Christmas without any presents.
-Cartman blames it all on Kyle.
-Kyle has an idea of how to save Christmas: the boys can go to Canada and get Ike back themselves in the few days before Christmas, saving everybody's money for presents.
-Everyone else agrees, with Cartman threatening to fight Kyle if they don't get home in time for Christmas.
-They fly with City Airlines, run by City Wok owner Tuong Lu Kim.
+South Park's citizens decide to act kindly towards the Broflovskis and agree to give them their Christmas gift money to help fund their legal battle over the Canadian Prime Minister, leaving their children without any presents: which Cartman blames on Kyle.
+Kyle deduces that if the boys can retrieve Ike themselves in the few days before Christmas, the donations would be unnecessary, thus the boys bargain with City Wok owner Tuong Lu Kim to fly to Canada.
 During the flight, the plane suffers from mechanical troubles and runs out of gas.
 Tuong parachutes from the plane, leaving the four boys inside.
 It crashes in Canada, but the boys get out relatively unscathed.
-Recovering, they meet a bunch of Canadians, including Scott, a Canadian who hates his own people and Americans, and is universally considered "a dick".
-Traveling to Ottawa on the "only road" in Canada, the boys meet others plagued by the new Prime Minister's laws, such as a Mountie named Rick, who is forced to ride a sheep instead of a horse; an unnamed French Canadian mime, who can no longer drink wine; and a Newfoundlander named Steve, who can no longer practice sodomy.
-In Newfoundland, Steve points out that they were heading in the wrong direction.
-However, they get there in enough time by using Steve's boat.
+Recovering, they meet a group of Canadians, including Scott: an uptight, rude Canadian who derides Americans and furthermore belittles his cohorts' kind attitude towards them.
+Traveling to Ottawa on the "only road" in Canada, the boys meet others plagued by the new Prime Minister's laws: such as a Mountie named Rick, who is forced to ride a sheep instead of a horse; an unnamed French Canadian mime, who can no longer drink wine; and a Newfoundlander named Steve, who can no longer practice sodomy.
+In Newfoundland, Steve points out that they were heading in the wrong direction, though utilizes his boat to get the group to the prime minister in time.